Generalization and Exploration via Randomized Value Functions: Efficient exploration with generalization

 \end{conjecture} As one would hope for from an RL algorithm that generalizes, this bound does not depend on the number of states or actions.
 Instead, there is a dependence on the number of basis functions.

-Finally, although RLSVI is tailored to linear value function representation, we believe it may also be possible to draw practical inspiration from this algorithm even with non-linear forms.
-In particular, we are motivated by the success of highly non-linear ``deep'' neural net representations of the value function for general purpose RL \cite{mnih2015human}.
-However, current state of the art algorithms still struggle to match human performance in several domains that require complex or multi-period strategies.
-One possible contributing factor to this performance shortfall is that their current form of exploration $\epsilon$-greedy is extremely inefficient.
-An adaptation of RLSVI that instead samples approximate posterior samples for non-linear value function representations, for example via the online bootstrap \cite{efron1982jackknife}, may help to explore the environment more efficiently.
+In Appendix \ref{app: chain experiments} we present empirical results that are consistent with this conjecture.